emptypockets-dev/create-hubspot-project/README.md

 ## Next steps

 - update your HubSpot theme folder name in `webpack.config.js`
+- rename your theme in theme.json unless you want to use the default "CMS Theme Boilerplate"
 - add `css/styles.css` to your `templates/layouts/base.html` file
 - Add `import "./module.css"` in `module.js` files if you want PostCSS to process them